angular-schule/website-articles/blog/2025-06-openapi-generator/README.md

 In this example, `AuthService` is a custom service that you need to implement yourself.
 It provides dynamic values like username and password (or tokens) at runtime.
-You can tailor it to your authentication needs—for example, to return credentials from local storage or a login flow.
+You can tailor it to your authentication needs: for example, it could return credentials from local storage or a login flow.

 Alternatively, you can skip the configuration options entirely and use Angular HTTP interceptors to inject headers or handle authentication globally.
 However, that approach is outside the scope of this article.